-Wide-angle and fast lenses: Your best helpers in the snow
+Wide-angle and fast lenses: your best helpers in the snow

-Durability and light control are equally important
+Durability and light control are equally crucial

 Also, don’t forget to use a lens hood even in the snow.
 It helps reduce unwanted reflections caused by sunlight on the snow and ensures clear, high-contrast shots.